Canadian Maggie MacDonnell wins $1-million Global Teacher Prize

 MacDonnell was among 10 finalists flown to Dubai to attend the ceremony.
 The nine others hail from Pakistan, the UK, Jamaica, Spain, Germany, China, Kenya, Australia and Brazil.

+“They’re a huge part of the story and the reason I chose to get involved (in the award) was to make sure it could in some way benefit their lives,” she said.

+She said that if she won she wanted to start an environmental stewardship program for northern youth, focused on kayaking.

-MacDonnell has been teaching for six years in a remote Arctic village called Salluit.
+MacDonnell has been teaching in Salluit for six years.
 According to her biography, Salluit is home to the second northernmost Inuit indigenous community in Quebec, with a population of just over 1,300, and can only be reached by air.

 Her perseverance to continue teaching in the remote area, where many teachers leave their post midway through the year, made her a standout for the award.
 MacDonnell created a number of programs for boys and girls, including job mentorship and funds to assist with healthy meals.